moborn/EscapeHQ/README.txt

 PlatformIO and VScode also makes coding easier if switching between C for arduino or python for raspberrypi All coding can be done in the same IDE

+To flash to ardunio, you will need to have installed PlatformIO extension in VSCode.
+    Then open whichever PlatformIO project folder for the puzzle in question PlatformIO (from sidebar) -> open -> open project -> navigate to local folder